Deciphering motor function/dysfunction using single-molecule biophysics.

 - Targeted optimization of a protein nanomachine for operation in biohybrid devices.
 Amrute-Nayak M, Diensthuber RP, Steffen W, Kathmann D, Hartmann FK, Fedorov R, Urbanke C, Manstein DJ, Brenner B, Tsiavaliaris G. Angew Chem Int Ed Engl.
 2010.
 (IF - 12.10)

-I studied Biochemistry for my Masters M. Sc.
-(Biochemistry) from Pune University, India.
+For my Masters (M. Sc.), I studied Biochemistry from Pune University, India.

-I moved to Germany to work towards my PhD (2003-2006) degree, where I joined Prof. Bernhard Brenner’s group.
-Here I undertook a project that involved studying molecular motors at single molecule level using advance microscopic technique, Total internal reflection fluorescence microscopy.
+For my PhD, I joined Prof Bernhard Brenner’s research lab at Medical School Hannover (MHH), Germany.
+Here I undertook a project that involved studying molecular motors using single-molecule fluorescence detection technique, Total internal reflection fluorescence microscopy.

-In 2008 I moved to Medical Research Council-Laboratory of Molecular Biology, Cambridge, UK to work with Dr. Simon Bullock.
-My research study in Simon’s group involved use of single molecule assays to understand the molecular mechanism of cytoplasmic mRNA transport.
-Together with the powerful microinjection assays in Drosophila embryos, we attempted to dissect how the interaction of localisation signals with the microtubule based motors guide the mRNA through complex cytoskeletal network and help sorting different mRNAs.
+For my post-doctoral research, I moved to Medical Research Council-Laboratory of Molecular Biology (MRC-LMB), Cambridge, UK to work with Dr. Simon Bullock.
+I investigated the molecular mechanism of cytoplasmic mRNA transport.
+We attempted to dissect the interaction of localization signals with the microtubule-based motors that guide the mRNA through complex cytoskeletal network and sort different mRNAs.

-I rejoined Prof Bernhard Brenner’s lab in 2012.
-From 2017, I have established my working group and the main focus of my lab is to investigate the naturally occuring mutations in sarcomereic proteins implicated in hypertrophic cardiomyopathy (HCM) in humans.
+Since 2017, I have established my research group at Medical school Hannover, Germany.
+The main focus of my lab is to investigate the molecular mechanisms underlying motor protein function.
+Furthermore, we investigate the naturally occurring mutations in sarcomereic proteins implicated in hypertrophic cardiomyopathy (HCM) in humans.

 Tianbang finished his doctoral studies in the research group of PD.
 Dr. Walter Steffen, Institute for Molecular-and Cell physiology, Hannover Medical School.